Wood, Wisconsin

 The Town of Wood is located in Wood County, Wisconsin, United States.
-The population was 786 at the 2000 census.
+The population was 757 at the 2020 census.

 This town is sometime mistaken for the discontinued post office of Wood, Milwaukee County, Wisconsin (zip code 53193) that served the Veterans Administration Medical Center near Milwaukee (current address 5000 West National Ave.
 Milwaukee, WI 53295).

 Geography

-According to the United States Census Bureau, the town has a total area of 33.3 square miles (86.4 km^{2}), of which, 33.3 square miles (86.3 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.12%) is water.
+According to the United States Census Bureau, the town has a total area of 33.3 square miles (86.4 km^{2}), of which 33.3 square miles (86.3 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.12%) is water.

 History

 In the summer of 1851 a crew working for the U.S. government surveyed the outline of the six mile square that would become Wood.
 That November another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 There is very little good land in this Township it may be considered as 2d rate the timber is generall good except the Pine although there is some good Pine along the Banks of Yellow River mixed in with hard timber the surface is generall level & somewhat stony particularly near(?)
 Yellow River which passes over almost entirely a Bed of Rocks the stone are a Reddish sandstone the timber is of various Kinds, such as Birch Pine Maple Linn Elm Tamarack etc(?) the small streams are fed by the swamp and are not durable the Saw Mills under process of Erection are probably worth $500 each.

 The town of Wood was larger when it was formed in 1874, but the town of Cary was split off in 1901.
 The town was then called the town of New Wood for a few months until the name was changed back.